verus-lang/verus/source/docs/guide/src/container_bst_first_draft.md

 {{#include ../../../rust_verify/example/guide/bst_map.rs:AsMapDef}}
 ```

-Again note that only `Tree::as_map` is marked `pub`, and furthermore, that it's marked
+Again note that only `TreeMap::as_map` is marked `pub`, and furthermore, that it's marked
 `closed`.
 The definition of `as_map` is, again, an implementation detail.

 It is customary to also implement the
 [`View` trait](https://verus-lang.github.io/verus/verusdoc/vstd/view/trait.View.html)
 as a convenience.
-This lets client refer to the map implementation using the `@` notation,
+This lets clients refer to the map implementation using the `@` notation,
 e.g., `tree_map@` as a shorthand for `tree_map.view()`.
 We'll be writing our specifications in terms of `tree_map.view()`.